You may have heard a lot about type 2 diabetes – but do you know what it actually does to your body?

-- How does food affect the blood sugar?
+- How food affects blood sugar

 - Carbohydrate intolerance and insulin resistance

-- Treating type 2 diabetes
+- How type 2 diabetes became an epidemic

-- The history and safety of ketosis
+- The history and safety of ketogenic diets

-- Research on ketogenic interventions and diabetes
+- Research on ketogenic interventions for type 2 diabetes

-- Ketogenic food options
+- Ketogenic meals and food options

 What happens when we eat carbohydrates, protein and fat?